-Elaine Chen is a Senior Lecturer in the Martin Trust Center for MIT Entrepreneurship.
+Elaine Chen is a Senior Lecturer at the MIT Sloan School of Management.

-Elaine is a seasoned product development executive and consultant with a unique background spanning product development and product management.
-She brings practical techniques for entrepreneurial product development and marketing to engineering, MBA, and EMBA students.
+Elaine is a seasoned startup executive and consultant with a unique background spanning product development and product management.
+She teaches entrepreneurship, leadership, primary market research and product development to engineering, MBA, and EMBA students.
 Specific areas of focus include: disciplined entrepreneurship, startup fundamentals, leadership and team development in a startup setting, lean startup, customer development, user and buyer persona development, and the application of ethnographic techniques for planning and conducting primary market research.